 - Evaluative Opinion: Material compiled for the purpose of determining the suitability, eligibility, or qualifications of an individual for employment, appointment to office, promotion, continuance in office, removal from employment or office, or the awarding, continuing, modifying, or cancelling of contracts, awards, scholarships, honours, or other benefits.

 - Information Privacy Principles (IPPs): The Privacy Act sets out the twelve Information Privacy Principles (IPPs) which form the basis on which all issues of the privacy of personal information are determined.
 Everyone who has access to the personal information TANZ collects and/or holds must understand and comply with these basic principles.
-The twelve IPPs are summarised in Appendix 1 to this policy.
+The twelve IPPs are summarised in Section 5.1 of this policy.

 - Personal Information: Any information about an identifiable individual (an individual is ‘a natural person other than a deceased natural person’).
-Personal information includes records of attendance and student marks, assessments, grades, and results.
-At TANZ personal information does NOT include a person’s name nor the fact that she or he is or is not currently registered with TANZ.
+Personal information includes records of attendance and learner marks, assessments, grades, and results.

 - Privacy Officer: The person identified by the Institute as the Privacy Officer as required by s23 of the Privacy Act.
-The responsibilities are set out in the same section.
+The responsibilities are set out at section 7 of this Policy.

 - TANZ eCampus complies with the Privacy Act 1993 and its subsequent amendments.